MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/active-directory-functional-levels.md

 ### Windows Server 2016 forest and domain functional level features

+All default Active Directory features in earlier forest functional levels plus the following features are available:

+- [Privileged access management (PAM) using Microsoft Identity Manager (MIM)](../whats-new-active-directory-domain-services.md#privileged-access-management)

 All default Active Directory features in earlier domain functional levels plus the following features are available:

-- [Privileged access management (PAM) using Microsoft Identity Manager (MIM)](../whats-new-active-directory-domain-services.md#privileged-access-management)
 - DCs can support automatic rolling of the New Technology LAN Manager (NTLM) and other password-based secrets on a user account configured to require public key infrastructure (PKI) authentication.
 This configuration is also known as "Smart card required for interactive logon".
 - DCs can support allowing network NTLM when a user is restricted to specific domain-joined devices.
 - Kerberos clients successfully authenticating with the PKInit Freshness Extension get the fresh public key identity security identifier (SID).